 Draw the claws growing from the upper/front part of the toes with two curved lines for each toe.
 These lines should join at the tips.

-Draw the eye slightly to the left of the middle and draw a second shape that basically traces the shape of the eye around (kind of like an outline).
+Draw the eye slightly to the left of the head and add a second shape around it that basically traces the shape of the eye (kind of like an outline).
 This will indicate the bird’s eyelids.

 Step 5 – Feather Proportions